Cripson23/xp/server/README.md

 ```

 ### Update object [method=PUT]
-The request must contain: at least one JSON model field
+The request must contain: at least one model field in JSON
 ```
 /api/objects/<string:object_id>
 ```